rocky-linux/documentation/docs/guides/security/firewalld.md

 `firewall-cmd --zone=public --add-service=dns`

-## More on Listing Rules
+## More on listing rules

 !!!
 Note

     You *can* list all of the rules if you like, by listing the nftables rules.
-It's ugly, and I don't recommend it, but if you really must, you can do a `nft list ruleset`.
+It is ugly, and I do not recommend it, but if you really must, you can do a `nft list ruleset`.

-One thing that we haven't done much of yet is to list the rules.
+One thing not done much so far is to list the rules.
 This is something that you can do by zone.
-Here are examples with the zones we have used.
-Please note that you can list the zone before you move a rule permanent too, which is a good idea.
+Here are examples with the zones you have used.
+Note that you can list the zone before you move a rule permanent too, which is a good idea.

 `firewall-cmd --list-all --zone=trusted`

-Here we can see what we have applied above:
+Here you can see what you applied above:

 ```bash
 trusted (active)